4 Keys To Designing A Project-Based Learning Classroom

 Rather than reciting facts and hoping some of them stick, teachers give students the resources they need to research concepts and apply them in a practical form.
 Mistakes are allowed and even expected in the course of meaningful learning.
 The result: Students become active rather than passive learners and build important workplace skills.
 Of course, all of this requires a great deal of planning, a healthy dose of flexibility and an environment that supports collaboration.
 Here are four essential elements of a successful PBL classroom.

 4 Must-Follow Rules For Designing A PBL Classroom

-One of the defining characteristics of a PBL classroom is the emphasis on group work: Students work with their peers to solve problems.
+One common characteristic of a PBL classroom is the emphasis on group work: Students work with their peers to solve problems.
 That means the space must be organized in a way that supports collaboration — neat lines of forward-facing desks are the enemy.
 In a multi-disciplinary elementary classroom, portable floor mats or cushions are an excellent alternative to traditional desks, at least during group work periods.

 Teachers still need a central location where all students can congregate to hear stories, lessons or project instructions, but there should be enough room beyond that for break-out group work.
 Older students, on the other hand, often need large work surfaces and comfortable chairs.
 Large round or rectangular tables are ideal, but if budgets are limited, teachers can simply push desks together in small clusters.

 One key?
 Keep your content area and common project types in mind.
 Small writing desks may be okay for English students, but science students probably need large surfaces that accommodate lab work.
 Digital products will require requisite technology access, as will mobile learning approaches, and community-based projects can benefit from social media access and blogging tools in addition to local periodicals, and even space for face-to-face interaction with community members.